aklinker1/zeta/README.md

 - `mapResponse` (isolated): Convert the return value into a [`Response` object](https://developer.mozilla.org/en-US/docs/Web/API/Response).
   - If a `Response` value is returned, send it to the client.
   - If a `Response` value is not returned, Zeta infers the response content type based on the handler's response value.
+- `onError` (global): If an error is thrown at any point in the lifecycle (other than `afterResponse`), this hook will be called giving you the opportunity to report the error or change the response format.
 - `afterResponse` (global): Called after the response is sent to the client.
   - Return value is ignored.